1986

 Written information may be viewed as suspect in comparison to word-of-mouth reports,

 or vice-versa.
-The translation from one form to another, "writing it down" or
+The translation from one form to another, 'writing it down' or

-"presenting it verbally to an audience", can considerably modify the
+'presenting it verbally to an audience', can considerably modify the

 weight attached to the information, its ability to be received and the possiblities